← Programs / International Business (BIB)

-Managed by a team of top finance students, SSIF is an investment portfolio valued at close to $900,000.
-All members of the fund contribute to the analysis process, helping to assemble the ideal portfolio that safely and wisely grows the fund’s capital.
+Managed by a team of top finance students, SSIF is an investment portfolio valued at over $1 million.
+All members of the fund contribute to the analysis process, helping to assemble the ideal portfolio that prudently grows the fund’s capital.

-Alumni of the fund have gone on to top graduate programs and careers in investment banking and financial services at such organizations as Bank of Canada, Brookfield Asset Management, Canaccord Genuity, M Partners, and RBC Capital Markets.
+SSIF alumni have gone on to top graduate programs and careers in investment banking and financial services at such organizations as Bank of Canada, Brookfield Asset Management, CIBC Asset Management, and RBC Capital Markets.

-Through Sprott Competes, our case training program, students develop skills that are highly valued by employers such as integrative thinking, decision making, communication, public speaking, the ability to work under pressure, and teamwork.
-Students are exposed to a variety of real-life business scenarios and feedback from industry professionals, giving them a real-world perspective that is typically gained through on the-job experience.
+Through Sprott Competes, our case training program, students develop skills that are highly valued by employers such as integrative thinking, decision making, communication, public speaking, teamwork, and the ability to work under pressure.
+Students are exposed to a variety of real business scenarios and feedback from industry professionals, giving them a real-world perspective that is typically only gained through on the-job experience.

 Sprott students are known for their passion and entrepreneurial spirit.
-There are 10 student-run organizations at Sprott that offer students opportunities to make new friends, build leadership skills and network with industry professionals, while exploring their interests.
-All Sprott undergraduates automatically belong to the Sprott Business Students’ Society (SBSS).
-SBSS puts on a number of events throughout the year, including the annual Business Banquet, 5 Days for the Homeless campaign, case competitions, sports tournaments and social events.
+There are 12 student-run organizations at Sprott that offer students opportunities to make new friends, build leadership skills and network with industry professionals while exploring their interests.
+All Sprott undergraduates belong to the Sprott Business Students’ Society (SBSS).
+SBSS organizes a number of events throughout the year, including the annual Business Banquet, 5 Days for the Homeless, case competitions, sports tournaments and social events.

 The capital advantage

-At Carleton, we have the distinct advantage of being situated in Ottawa, Canada’s capital, which offers our students unique opportunities and a complementary blend of city life and nature, culture and heritage, business and government.
+At Carleton, we have the distinct advantage of being situated in Canada’s Capital, Ottawa.
+Our location offers unique opportunities for students and a complementary blend of city life and nature, culture and heritage, business and government.

-Ottawa is home to a global technology hub of over 1,900 companies, ranging from large multinationals to small and medium sized enterprises.
-Ottawa is Canada’s most connected city and boasts a strong entrepreneurial culture.
+Ottawa is home to a global technology hub of over 1,900 companies, ranging from multinationals to small and medium-sized enterprises.
+Ottawa boasts a vibrant entrepreneurial culture.

-Ottawa offers the best of both worlds—the benefits of a big city with the feel of a small town.
-Ottawa ranks third in North America and 16th in the world in Mercer’s Quality of Living Survey 2015, and is one of the country’s most affordable cities.
+Ottawa offers the best of both worlds—the benefits of a big city with the comforts and safety of a small town.
+Ottawa was ranked the best place to live in Canada by MoneySense magazine.
+It ranks third in North America and 19th in the world in Mercer’s Quality of Living Survey.

-Ottawa is one of the world’s most picturesque capitals with many parks, waterways and green spaces.
-Winter activities include downhill and cross-country skiing, snowboarding, and ice skating along the world’s longest skating rink.
-In warmer seasons, activities include cycling, golf, white water rafting, kayaking, ziplining and more.
-Just minutes from downtown lies Gatineau Park, 361 square kilometers of forest, lakes, nature trails, beaches and stunning lookouts.
+Ottawa is one of the world’s most picturesque capitals with many parks, green spaces and waterways.
+Winter activities include skiing, snowboarding and ice skating along the Rideau Canal, the world’s longest skating rink.
+In warmer months, Ottawans enjoy cycling, golf, white water rafting, ziplining and more.
+Just minutes from downtown lies Gatineau Park, 361 square kilometers of forest, lakes, beaches, nature trails, and stunning lookouts.

-Carleton’s campus is situated a short ride from Parliament Hill and the downtown core.
-Our self-contained campus is bordered by the Rideau Canal, the Rideau River and a quiet residential neighbourhood.
-The campus is well serviced by public transportation with several bus routes and light rail stopping on campus.
+Carleton’s campus is situated a short ride from Parliament Hill and Ottawa’s downtown core.
+Our self-contained campus is bordered by the Rideau Canal, Rideau River and a quiet residential neighbourhood.
+The campus is well serviced by public transportation, with several bus routes and light rail stop on campus.

-■ full academic year abroad to increase language fluency and cultural knowledge (Year 3);
+- A full academic year abroad to enhance language fluency and cultural knowledge (Year 3);

 - Global financial management and systems